More than 8 million adults in the US are lesbian, gay, or bisexual, comprising 3.5% of the adult population.

 The Stonewall Riots

 The Stonewall riots were a series of violent demonstrations by members of the gay community against a police raid that took place in June 28, 1969, at the Stonewall Inn, in the neighborhood of New York City.
-This event leading to the modern fight for gay and lesbian rights in the United States
+This event lead to the modern fight for gay and lesbian rights in the United States

 Harvey Milk was an American politician who became the first openly gay person to be elected to public office in California.